Sheffield Eagles: 2018–present: Permanent return to Sheffield

 The Eagles made their long-awaited return to their home city at the Olympic Legacy Park in 2018.
 The new stadium has a 4G pitch and a capacity of 1,889, although this is expected to increase to meet Rugby Football League (RFL) regulations.
 The first home game back in Sheffield was against Toronto Wolfpack on 11 March, they lost 10–44.
 Ahead of this season players Greg Burns, Matt James and Ryan Millar agreed to sign on for a further two years.
 They struck a deal with Super League side St. Helens for players on Dual registration; this helped bolster the squad throughout the season and was considered to be a huge contribution to keeping them in the division.
 After a seven-game losing streak to open the season, the Eagles finally won, at home against Rochdale by 38 points to 20.
 The season, however, ended disappointingly as the Eagles finished eighth in the league with the greatest achievement being staying up.

 In 2019, however, things were looking up for the side as they brought in 14 new signings, including ex-Eagles Jason Crookes, James Davey and Pat Walker, but lost key players in Joshua Toole (Forbes), Matty Fozard (London).
 They got off to a flying start as they overcame the challenges of Swinton, Barrow and Bradford in the first month of the new season.
 That year saw the Eagles return to Wembley for the first time in more than 2 decades to claim the inaugural 1895 Cup by defeating Widnes 38–16.
 However, their League season was less of a success as they finished in 7th place.

 During the off-season, plans to build the Olympic Legacy Park were put into jeopardy as a court case to claim 100% ownership of Sheffield United F.C. found in favour of HRH Prince Abdullah bin Musa'ad bin Abdulaziz Al Saud over Kevin McCabe -one of the main investors to the OLP project for Sheffield.
 Because of this, there were fears that Mr McCabe would remove plans for his Scarborough Group LTD to head up construction of a new ground on the site at the OLP.
 However, these fears were quashed when it was revealed construction would go ahead as planned in early 2020.

 Sheffield finished the 2021 Championship season in 12th place on the table.
-In the final game of the year, Sheffield were beaten 78-10 by Featherstone.
+In the final game of the year, Sheffield were beaten 78–10 by Featherstone.
+The following season the club finished 7th on the table and missed out on the playoffs.
+In the 2023 RFL Championship, Sheffield finished fourth on the table and qualified for the finals, however they were eliminated in the first week of the finals by London losing 42–0.
+In 2024, Sheffield finished 7th on the table but missed out on the playoffs due to an inferior for and against.